-If you’re still wondering about the Ranger’s last post, “Israel – Guess Who?”, then this follow-up is sure to make things more interesting.
+If you’re still contemplating the conclusion of our last post, “Israel – Guess Who?”, then this follow-up is sure to make things more interesting.

 Let us first take a look at the general disposition of the nation of Israel.

 Furthermore Yahweh said to me, ‘I have seen this people, and behold, it is a stubborn people.
 (Deuteronomy 9:13)

 You have been rebellious against Yahweh from the day that I knew you.
 (Deuteronomy 9:24)

 For I know that after my (Moses’) death you will surely act corruptly, and turn aside from the way which I have commanded you; and in the LATTER DAYS evil will befall you, because you will do what is evil in the sight of Yahweh, provoking him to anger through the work of your hands.
 (Deuteronomy 31:29)

 Woe to the crown of pride, to the drunkards of Ephraim (Isaiah 28:1)